dramicos/dramicos/README.md

 ## Talking about personal stuff :
--  My interests are with Natural Language Processing/Understanding, Computer vision, Deep Learning, etc..;
+- Some of my interests are with Natural Language Processing/Understanding, Computer vision, Deep Learning, etc..;
 - Coding and developing useful code.⭐️
-- Just loved to Explore new Technologies.💻
+- I love to explore new technologies.💻
-- Always Willing to help (Altruistic). ✋
+- I am willing to help when I can. ✋
 - 👨🏽‍💻 I’m currently working on improving my techskills;
-- 💬 Talk to me about if Earth actually is flat, would headlights work at light speed, and everything in between😸😸
+- 💬 Talk to me about the nature of the Universe, the sound of music, art and expression, and everything in between😸😸

 # 🔥:  **Languages and Tools**  :🔥